 - SHGC’s role in energy efficiency

-- What’s the difference between shading coefficient and solar heat gain coefficient, or SC to SHGC
+- What’s the difference between shading coefficient (SC) and solar heat gain coefficient (SHGC)

-- When to choose high or low SHGC window rating
+- When to choose a high or low SHGC window rating

 What Is Solar Heat Gain Coefficient?

-The SHGC rating represents a small fraction of the amount of solar radiation across the entire spectrum directly transmitted and absorbed by the glass portion of a window.
+The SHGC rating represents the fraction of solar radiation that can be transmitted through or is absorbed by the window.
 This gives you an idea of the window’s performance in terms of how much solar heat and sunlight will be released inside your home.
-Basically, the lower SHGC glass ratings mean a window has less solar heat gain and, therefore, better shading capability.

-Every Clera Window + Door meets the strict technical requirements of ENERGY STAR®, resulting in big energy savings, and a small ecological footprint.
+Every Clera Window meets the strict technical requirements of ENERGY STAR®, resulting in big energy savings, and a small ecological footprint.

-Despite the sun’s countless health benefits, there’s no denying that prolonged exposure to it also comes with negative side effects.
-Windows without proper glazing and suboptimal SHGC ratings can put you at risk to the downside of UV rays, which include sunburn, premature skin ageing, and skin cancer.
-In addition, your furniture, especially those made of wood and leather, can also fade out, look weathered, and worn out faster when they are exposed to harsh, direct sunlight on a daily basis.
+- Protection From Harmful UV Rays - Despite the sun’s countless health benefits, there’s no denying that prolonged exposure to it also comes with negative side effects.
+Windows without proper glazing and suboptimal SHGC ratings can put you at risk of sunburn, premature skin ageing, and skin cancer.
+In addition, your furniture can also fade a lot faster when exposed to harsh, direct sunlight on a daily basis

 When You Should Choose a Window with Low SHGC Rating?